-Pursuant to the Constitution (Federal Constitutional Law – B-VG) adopted on 10 November 1920, the Constitutional Court, which had been established in 1919, was entrusted with all the functions formerly exercised by the Imperial Court and the State Court.
+Pursuant to the Constitution (Federal Constitutional Law – B-VG) adopted by the constituent National Assembly on 1 October 1920 and entered into force on 10 November 1920, the Constitutional Court, which had been established in 1919, was entrusted with all the functions formerly exercised by the Imperial Court and the State Court.
 At the same time, the Court was given a whole range of new tasks: the power to review the lawfulness of regulations and the constitutionality of federal laws upon application by a provincial government (the German-Austrian Constitutional Court already had the power to review provincial laws), to review federal and provincial laws in an ex-officio capacity, to review the lawfulness of elections, and to rule on violations of international law.
 Moreover, the provisions regarding the constitutional responsibility of supreme authorities of the state were expanded.
 By and large, those are the powers exercised by the Constitutional Court in its present form.
 The president, the vice-president, and the members and substitute members of the Court – half of them nominated by the National Council, the other half by the Federal Council – were appointed for life.
 The members were not required to be jurists.

 Incompatibility provisions were first introduced through the 1925 amendment to the Constitution.
 Moreover, the powers of the Constitutional Court were modified.
 Upon application by the federal government or a provincial government, the Court was to decide whether the adoption or enforcement of a law was within of the jurisdiction of the federal government or a provincial government (Kompetenzfeststellung / establishment of jurisdiction).